saad5032/IOS/README.md

-# IOS
+# IOS - There are 4 branches.
+This is the main branch which has only Read me file.
+The code of iOS programming is divided in other 3 cranches
-- Swift5 language files are in branch Swift5
+- Branch Swift5 : Swift5 language files are in this branch.
+- Branch SwiftUI : Swift UI mini projects are in this branch.
-- IOS Projects are in branch iOSprojects
+- iOSprojects : IOS Projects are in branch iOSprojects